 1. It helps you learn from – and get past – your mistakes

 “I have not failed, I’ve just found 10,000 ways that won’t work,” Thomas Edison is often quoted (or perhaps misquoted) as having said.
-You can bet Edison spent time going back over his mistakes and failures, but he did it as a means of finding his way forward to future successes.
+You can bet Edison spent time going back over his mistakes and failures, but he didn’t do it to beat himself up.
+Rather, he did it as a means of finding his way forward to future successes.

 2. It helps you learn from – and celebrate – your successes.